Improved Smoothed Analysis of Multiobjective Optimization: Introduction

-Let us first of all remark that in the bicriteria case, which was studied in~\cite{BeierV04}, zero-preserving perturbations are not more powerful than other perturbations because they can be simulated by the right choice of~$\S\subseteq\{0,1\}^n$ and the objective function~$V^2\colon\S\to\RR$.
-Assume, for example, that the adversary has chosen~$\S$ and~$V^2$ and has decided that the first coefficient~$V^1_1$ of the first objective function should be deterministically set to zero.
-Also assume without loss of generality that~$V^2$ assigns unique values to the solutions in~$\S$.
-If this is not the case, we can make~$V^2$ injective without reducing the smoothed number of Pareto-optimal solutions.
-We can partition the set~$\S$ in classes of solutions that agree in all components except for the first one.
-That is, two solutions~$x\in\S$ and~$y\in\S$ belong to the same class if~$x_i=y_i$ for all~$i\in\{2,\ldots,n\}$.
-All solutions in the same class have the same value in the first objective~$V^1$ as they differ only in the binary variable~$x_1$, whose coefficient has been set to zero.
+Before we give some applications of zero-preserving perturbations let us remark that in the bicriteria case, which was studied in~\cite{BeierV04}, zero-preserving perturbations are not more powerful than other perturbations because they can be simulated by the right choice of $\S \subseteq \SET{ 0, \ldots, \K }^n$ and the objective function $V^2 \colon \S \to \RR$.

+Assume, for example, that the adversary has chosen~$\S$ and~$V^2$ and has decided that the first coefficient~$V^1_1$ of the first objective function should be deterministically set to~$0$.
+Also assume without loss of generality that~$V^2$ is injective.
+We can partition the set~$\S$ into classes of solutions that agree in all components except for the first one.
+This means that two solutions $x \in \S$ and $y \in \S$ belong to the same class if $x_i = y_i$ for all $i \in \SET{ 2, \ldots, n }$.
+All solutions in the same class have the same value in the first objective~$V^1$ as they differ only in the binary variable~$x_1$, whose coefficient has been set to~$0$.
 We construct a new set of solutions~$\S'$ that contains for every class only the solution with smallest value in~$V^2$.
-It is easy to see that the number of Pareto-optimal solutions is the same with respect to~$\S$ and with respect to~$\S'$ because all solutions in~$\S\setminus\S'$ are dominated by solutions in~$\S'$.

-Then we transform the set~$\S'\subseteq\{0,1\}^n$ into a set~$\S''\subseteq\{0,1\}^{n-1}$ by dropping the first component of every solution.
-Furthermore, we define a function~$W^2\colon\S''\to\RR$ that assigns to every solution~$x\in\S''$ the same value that~$V^2$ assigns to the corresponding solution in~$\S'$.
-One can easily verify that the Pareto set with respect to~$\S'$ and~$V^2$ is identical with the Pareto-set with respect to~$\S''$ and~$W^2$.
-The only difference is that in the latter problem we have eliminated the coefficient that is deterministically set to zero.
-Such an easy reduction of zero-preserving perturbations to other perturbations does not seem to be possible for~$d\ge 2$ anymore.
+One can verify that the number of Pareto-optimal solutions is the same with respect to~$\S$ and with respect to~$\S'$ because all solutions in $\S \setminus \S'$ are dominated by solutions in~$\S'$.
+Then we transform the set $\S' \subseteq \SET{ 0, \ldots, \K }^n$ into a set $\S'' \subseteq \SET{ 0, \ldots, \K }^{n-1}$ by dropping the first component of every solution.
+Furthermore, we define a function $W^2 \colon \S'' \to \RR$ that assigns to every solution $x \in \S''$ the same value that~$V^2$ assigns to the corresponding solution in~$\S'$.
+One can verify that the Pareto set with respect to~$\S'$ and~$V^2$ is identical with the Pareto set with respect to~$\S''$ and~$W^2$.
+The only difference is that in the latter problem we have eliminated the coefficient that is deterministically set to~$0$.
+Such an easy reduction of zero-preserving perturbations to other perturbations does not seem to be possible for $d \ge 2$ anymore.